Canner/WrenAI/wren-ai-service/README.md

 ### Run the UI Service
   - Make sure the node version is v16.19.0
+  - If you are using Python 3.12+, please also install `setuptools` in order to successfully install the dependencies of the wren-ui service
   - Execute the following commands to run the UI service:
     ```shell
     make start-ui